 Variety description: Native to the the margins of wetlands throughout much of the United States.
+We propagated these plants from vigorous, prolific wild shrubs found growing around our nursery in Thomaston, CT.
 Performs well under cultivation even in drier soils if the roots are kept well mulched.
 Bunches of small white flowers attract pollinators in early summer.
 If left unpicked, berries make great forage for birds in late summer.

 Grows into a large shrub nearly 8' tall and 5' wide in just a few years.
 Plant in full sun to part shade.
 Prefers moist, organically rich soil.